grab/engineering-blog/_posts/2017-07-24-so-you-need-to-hire-good-engineers.md

 My question to you is, what hiring strategy are you using when interviewing engineering warriors?

-This post explores some intriguing concepts that are formed behind hiring processes for engineers and how these concepts shape processes to increase your probability of hiring that **One Good Engineer**.
+This post explores some intriguing concepts that are formed behind hiring processes for engineers and how these concepts shape processes to increase your probability of hiring that **one good engineer**.

 I have spoken with more than a hundred engineering leaders in tech companies about how they hire.
-I've asked them to share their thoughts with me on the most important factors that they look for when hiring a Good Engineer.
+I've asked them to share their thoughts with me on the most important factors that they look for when hiring a good engineer.

 This is what I found.

 ### 1. Technical fit vs Cultural fit

-> “An Engineer's technical fit can be around 80% for our 'on the job' requirement.
-It can be difficult to find a 100% fit, and, for those engineers who have some gaps, it's personally motivating for me to have this opportunity to help the engineer achieve, and close the gaps”
+> “An engineer's technical fit can be around 80% for our 'on the job' requirement.
+It can be difficult to find a 100% fit, and for those engineers who have some gaps, it's personally motivating for me to have this opportunity to help the engineer achieve, and close the gaps”
 >
 > *- From a 15 years experienced senior leader in tech who has managed teams of up to 30*